 Placement in our unique environment is only possible through a sponsorship donation program whereas, you the parront, sponsor your bird to cover the cost of an optimum sanctuary environment, thus guaranteeing your bird will have a forever home at our sanctuary, never to be sold, bred, adopted or re-homed.
 This program has been very successful and gives you, the parront, the opportunity to visit your birds for years to come.

 The Florida Exotic Bird goes through the very closely monitored acclimation process for each parrot placed in our care.
 Requirements for placing a bird with us include:

-Scheduling a tour of our sanctuary (if possible), without your bird(s), after your initial contact.
+Scheduling a visit to our sanctuary (if possible), without your bird(s), after your initial contact.
 We want the opportunity to talk to you about your bird and answer your questions.

 2. Bird Cage and Food

-For optimum acclimation, we will ask you to surrender your bird’s cage, one or more bags of the food your bird is currently eating, and any other bird-related items that you may have.
+For optimum acclimation, we will ask you to surrender your bird’s cage if possible, one or more bags of the food your bird is currently eating, and any other bird-related items that you may have.